 4. Your community will be offered the chance to earn additional revenue.

-5. ATS will apply for many grants to provide significant broadband middle and last mile funding for your community.
+5. ATS will continually apply for grants for its members to provide broadband for their communities.

-With a strong collective Tribal voice—ATS will apply as a Tribally-owned and controlled nonprofit for potential large grant awards and subsidies for its members.
-This significant funding will be used to install ATN infrastructure and reduce the cost of broadband access in ATS member communities.
+With a strong collective Tribal voice, ATS will apply as a Tribal member nonprofit for potential grant awards and subsidies for its members.
+This funding will be used to install ATN infrastructure and reduce the cost of broadband access in ATS member communities.